-Sgns of a bad heater core?
+Symptoms of a bad heater core

 The symptoms of a bad heater core may be hard to detect at first but one thing is sure; it won’t fix itself and the symptoms will get progressively worse.
-Here’s a checklist of what to look for as a sign you’ve got a bad heater core.
+Here’s a checklist of what to look for as a sign you’ve got a bad core.

-Coolant reservoir is always low.
 You refill the coolant reservoir under the

 hood and within a few weeks, it’s low on coolant again.
 The system might be leaking from a radiator or heater hose, but you can usually spot those leaks by looking for drips and wet areas.
 Or, you may have a head gasket leak that’s allowing coolant into the engine oil or the combustion chamber.